dantewebmaster/dw-devconnector/README.md

 ## Changelog

 ### Client
-0.0.1 - Initial version development.
+1.0.0 - Initial version w/bootstrap 4.
 ### Server
-1.0.0 - API v.1 finished
+1.0.0 - API v.1 finished.

+## TODO
+### Client
+* Refactor all code using Material Ui.
+### Server
+* Refactor all code to use Postgre and Sequelize.

 ---
 Dante Webmaster - 2018